Neil Bossart, President

 Ethan Okon - Experience

-Mr. Okon is a USFWS approved Indiana bat and Northern Long-eared bat surveyor.
+Mr. Okon is a USFWS approved Indiana bat, northern long-eared bat, gray bat, and Virginia big-eared bat surveyor.
 He has completed numerous presence/probable absence mist net surveys and fall swarm surveys.
-He has worked on large scale projects for the oil/gas industry, transmission line permitting, and mineral extraction projects in Illinois, Kentucky, New York, Ohio, Pennsylvania, Virginia, and West Virginia.
+He has worked on large scale projects for oil/gas pipelines, transmission line permitting, solar energy facilities, and mineral extraction projects in Illinois, Indiana, Iowa, Kentucky, New Jersey, New York, Ohio, Pennsylvania, Virginia, and West Virginia.
+He has a bachelor’s degree in Wildlife Science from The Pennsylvania State University.

-Mr. Okon specializes in presence/absence surveys for the Indiana bat.
+Mr. Okon specializes in presence/absence surveys for the Indiana bat and northern long-eared bat.
 He has completed multiple mist-net sites and fall portal surveys throughout the Northeast, Midwest, and Southeast.
-He has handled and identified over 1,500 Vespertilionidae including the Indiana bat, Northern Long-eared bat, Virginia Big-eared bat (Corynorhinus townsendii virginianus), and Gray bat (Myotis grisescens).
+He has handled and identified over 1,500 Vespertilionidae including the Indiana bat, northern long-eared bat, gray bat, and Virginia big-eared bat.
 Mr. Okon has completed bat surveys using various methodologies including: mist-nets, harp traps, and acoustic detectors.
-The surveys were completed to determine presence/absence, species diversity, hibernacula usage, emergence/dispersal, and habitat usage.
+The surveys were completed to determine presence/absence of threatened and endangered bat species, hibernacula suitability and occupancy, emergence/dispersal from roosting sites, and habitat suitability.
 Additional field activities included the following: identifying, measuring, weighing, photo documenting, banding, affixing radio transmitters to captured bats, tracking of transmitter equipped bats, and identifying bats to species.

 Mr. Okon has completed over 375 hours of surface based radio telemetry to successfully determine critical habitat and foraging territories of threatened and endangered bat species.
 Mr. Okon has assisted with and completed many Indiana bat habitat assessments, portal searches, and acoustic surveys for USFWS concurrence.